azuredevcollege/trainingdays/day5/challenges/03-challenge.md

-# 💎 Challenge 3: Azure AD applications and deploment to GitHub environments 💎
+# 💎 Challenge 3: Azure AD applications and deployment to GitHub environments 💎

 ## Here is what you will learn 🎯